 The total response of a bridge to dynamic loading can be broken into 2 components:

-The response due to the vehicle force (amplified due to its vertical acceleration)
+The response due to the acceleration of the mass of vehicle Response due to the acceleration of the mass of the bridge

-Response due to induced bridge motion (excitation of modes of vibration)

 The vehicle contact force is a result of a coupled dynamic system.
 The contact force cannot be accurately computed by considering only the vehicle’s interaction with the profile when the profile is harmonic.